liucan89096/MARVEL_MAXLIU/README.md

 This is an interface that can display the comics' information by fetching data from MARVEL's API (http://developer.marvel.com).

-It includes - Search - Sorting - Pagination - Thumbnails features.
+It includes - Search - Sorting - Pagination - Thumbnails features and it is fully responsive.

 Any suggestions are welcomed!